Jael

-Jael (/ˈdʒeɪəl/) or Yael (/ˈjeɪəl/' יָעֵל) is a heroine of the Bible who aids the Israelites in their war with King Jabin of the city of Hazor in Canaan by killing Sisera, the commander of Jabin's army.
+Jael (/ˈdʒeɪəl/) or Yael (/ˈjeɪəl/; יָעֵל) is a heroine of the Bible who aids the Israelites in their war with King Jabin of the city of Hazor in Canaan by killing Sisera, the commander of Jabin's army.
 This episode is depicted in chapters 4 and 5 of the Book of Judges.
 According to that account, after Sisera's defeat by the Israelite leader Barak in the Battle of Mount Tabor, he seeks refuge in the tent of Jael, who kills him by driving a tent peg through his skull near the great tree in Zaanaim near Kedesh.

 Name

-The Hebrew ya'el means ibex, a nimble, sure-footed mountain goat native to that region.
+The Hebrew ya'el means ibex, a nimble, sure-footed mountain goat native to the Levant region.

 As of 2018, Yael was one of the most common female first names in contemporary Israel.